top of page

 Cultivating patience with yourself

 We can gain plenty of useful ideas and tips from others.
-These can certainly bring more immediate relief.
-But you may need time to make sense of it all for yourself and to relate it to your own experience.
+These can certainly bring some immediate relief.
+And you may need time to make sense of it all for yourself and to relate it to your own experience.
+The most enduring learning comes from integrating advice with careful observation of your own experience.